sevenecks/lambda-moo-programming/code/LocalEditing.md

 This code actually works best if it's on $verb_editor but I've broken it out into it's own package and copied a lot of the $verb_editor verbs that were needed over to the new package, since some of the stock LambdaCore verb editor verbs require $verb_editor to be the caller, and otherwise you'd have to modify $verb_editor which you might not have permission to do.

-When all of this code is in place you should be able to use the dome-client (http://pubclient.sindome.org/) to edit verbs in a modal window use @edit obj:verb
+When all of this code is in place, you should be able to use [Dome Client](https://pubclient.sindome.org/) to edit verbs in a modal window with `@edit obj:verb`.

 This can also be modified to support editing properties if you want.